freerasmea/freerasmea.github.io/_posts/2017-04-06-all-out-to-detroit-for-plea-hearing.md

   who accepted a plea agreement two weeks ago, and will be forced to leave the United States soon.
 ---
-##  All Out for Rasmea’s April 25th plea hearing in Detroit!
+##  All Out for Rasmea’s April 25th Plea Hearing in Detroit!

 **WHEN:** Tuesday, April 25th, 2017, at 1:00 PM Eastern Time (rally at 1:00 PM, hearing starts at 2:30 PM)